-A mom on our AiR member site wrote in about her daughter’s recent relapse.
+A mom on our Allies in Recovery member site wrote in about her daughter’s recent relapse.
 Her daughter has been staying away from home, reconnecting with an ex-boyfriend who was dealing drugs, on a binge drinking heavily and doing coke.
 She lost her job and is couch surfing.
 Mom writes: “Should I stick to my guns and not let her stay here if she’s seeing him?
 It is peaceful here without all her drama.
 But I worry constantly, I thought she had turned a corner….”

-The following is Dominique Simon-Levine’s response to this member’s comment:
+Here is Dominique Simon-Levine’s response to this member’s comment:

 Drug and alcohol abuse do create these fast-moving sagas.
 As a parent it is so hard to stand by and watch your daughter relapse and make very bad decisions.
 I’m sure other members on this site have been where you are.